zcawood333/netfilesys/README.md

 Files are by default encrypted before they are uploaded.
 This can be overridden by setting the --noEncryption flag.
 #### Commands
 ##### PUT
 The PUT command will initiate an http PUT request to the server with the fileToUpload's encrypted contents as its body.
-It logs the event and the generated filekey.
+It logs the event and the generated fileKey.
 ##### POST
 The POST command will initiate an HTTP POST request to the server with the fileToUpload's encrypted contents in a key:value pair encoded as multipart/form-data.
-It logs the event and the generated filekey.
+It logs the event and the generated fileKey.
 ### Downloading files
-Multiple files can be downloaded by specifying multiple filekeys after the GET command.
+Multiple files can be downloaded by specifying multiple fileKeys after the GET command.
 #### Encryption
-The client determines whether or not the file was encrypted when uploaded depending on the filekey.
+The client determines whether or not the file was encrypted when uploaded depending on the fileKey.
 Encrypted files are automatically decrypted when saved.
 #### GET
-The GET command will parse the filekey for the server UUID, the client UUID, and the initialization vector.
+The GET command will parse the fileKey for the server UUID, the client UUID, and the initialization vector.
 It then sends a multicast message to subscribed servers to look for the file.
 If a server responds that it has the file, the client initiates an HTTP GET request to that server, automatically decrypting the file if necessary, and saves it to an output file.
 ### Multicast
 The client uses multicast to asynchronously poll subscribed servers for files it wants to download.
 A server will respond if it has the file, allowing the client to directly request the file from that server.